chinenyem/whats_pop_d3_meteor/README.md

 I decided to deploy to galaxy.
 For meteor it is easy to deploy to, scalable, and provides tons of metrics.

 Future work:
-make site more user friendly better responsiveness build out profile page
+make site is more user friendly, better responsiveness, UI build out profile page add more features for metrics on social media improve branding